Punktum-dk/nsu-service-specification/README.md

 If the request passes all tests a request is sent to the registrant of the domain name for approval.

+In addition to the above error categories the service can render a fatal error, this error occurs only if key resources like database access etc. are not available or other circumstances rendering the service is a critical state.

 <a name="resources"></a>
 # Resources